-As health and wellness advocate, I am positively obsessed with improving and enhancing my healing recipes.
+As a health and wellness advocate, I am positively obsessed with improving and enhancing my healing recipes.
 That’s why I was elated when I found this new Turmeric golden paste formula.
 When I first learned about the health benefits of Turmeric years ago, I began to use it avidly and made my own concoctions experimenting in my “healing lab” ™ aka my kitchen.
 Here’s one of my Chai healing teas and a morning detox elixir.

 Today, I found this ancient Ayurvedic golden paste recipe and I can’t begin to tell you about the healing properties, and nutrients it packs.
 It combines all of the benefits of Turmeric plus other traditional herbs, healing spices, and an amazing adaptogenic herb.
-Not only do the added ingredients help lower inflammation faster, they will address other ailments.
+Not only do the added ingredients help lower inflammation faster, but they will also address other ailments.

-Here’s a break down of the ingredients and their health benefits:
+Here’s a breakdown of the ingredients and their health benefits:

 Turmeric is an excellent source of both manganese and iron.
 It is also a good source of vitamin B6, dietary fiber, potassium, and copper.
 Phytonutrients in turmeric include curcumin, demethoxycurcumin, tumerones, and tumenorols.
-It’s remarkable health benefits include better regulation of inflammation, oxidation, cell signaling, blood sugar levels, blood fat levels, and brain levels of the omega-3 fatty acid called DHA (docosahexaenoic acid), among its many benefits.
+Its remarkable health benefits include better regulation of inflammation, oxidation, cell signaling, blood sugar levels, blood fat levels, and brain levels of the omega-3 fatty acid called DHA (docosahexaenoic acid), among its many benefits.

 Cancer~ Research on curcumin and cancers of the digestive tract demonstrated that curcumin has a relatively low level of absorption from the digestive tract.
 Less absorption might logically sound like an unwanted event that would provide fewer health benefits.
 However, less absorption from the gut up into the body might also mean more curcumin remaining inside the digestive tract, allowing it to provide health benefits in that location.
 Furthermore, studies have shown that curcumin is relatively stable at stomach pH (the unit of measurement for acidity) and this stability means that curcumin has the ability to pass through the stomach and onward through our intestines intact.

-Finally, curcumin and the well-documented link in detoxification has played an important role in cancer research.
+Finally, curcumin and the well-documented link in detoxification have played an important role in cancer research.
 In animal studies, curcumin has consistently been shown to stimulate Phase II detox activity.
 This phase of detoxification allows our cells to bind potential toxins together with other molecules so that they can be excreted from the body.
-The more potentially toxic substances get bound together with other molecules during Phase II processing, our risk of cancer development decreases.
+The more potentially toxic substances get bound together with other molecules during Phase II processing, the risk of cancer development decreases.

 Cardiovascular Benefits~ Adding turmeric as a spice in a recipe can help regulate blood fat levels after a meal.
-Studies show that the activity of enzymes (including pancreatic lipase and phospholipase A2) can be inhibited by incorporation of turmeric into recipes, resulting in lower blood triglycerides following meal intake.
+Studies show that the activity of enzymes (including pancreatic lipase and phospholipase A2) can be inhibited by the incorporation of turmeric into recipes, resulting in lower blood triglycerides following meal intake.
 However, in the study turmeric wasn’t used by itself.
 Other spices were used such as ginger, garlic, black pepper, cinnamon, and clove.

 Turmeric’s Nutritional Profile

-This chart graphically details the %DV that a serving of Turmeric provides for each of the nutrients of which it is a good, very good, or excellent source according to world’s healthiest foods’ Food Rating System.
-A link that takes you to the In-Depth Nutritional Profile for Turmeric, featuring information over 80 nutrients, can be found under the Food Rating System Chart.
+This chart graphically details the %DV that a serving of Turmeric provides for each of the nutrients of which it is a good, very good, or excellent source according to the world’s healthiest foods’ Food Rating System.
+A link that takes you to the In-Depth Nutritional Profile for Turmeric, featuring information on over 80 nutrients, can be found under the Food Rating System Chart.